techniccontroller/wordclock_esp8266/README.md

 - Select right serial Port in Tools -> Port
 - Click on the upload button in the Arduino IDE to upload the program to the ESP8266 Module.
 ![image](https://user-images.githubusercontent.com/36072504/169649810-1fda75c2-5f4d-4d71-98fe-30985d82f7f5.png)

+## Remark about the WiFi setup

+Regarding the Wifi setting, I have actually implemented two variants:
+1. By default the WifiManager is activated.
+That is, the word clock makes the first time its own WiFi (should be called "WordclockAP").
+There you simply connect to the cell phone and you can perform configuration of the WiFi settings conveniently as with a SmartHome devices (Very elegant 😊)
+2. Another (traditional) variant is to define the wifi credentials in the code (or in secrets.h).
+    - For this you have to comment out lines 230 to 251 in the code of the file *wordclock_esp8266.ino* (/\* before and \*/ after)
+    - and comment out lines 257 to 305 (/\* and \*/ remove)